MAVIS – the MA in Visual Arts Practices (2004-2014) is being replaced by a new Masters programme, in Art and Research Collaboration (ARC).

-The MA in Art Research Collaboration is open to graduates from any discipline area whose current research focus has identified art thinking and practices as a significant componant and those with an established track record of art research and/or practice.
-Applicants must demonstrate an informed engagement with art research, and identify a potential area for further study by submitting either;
+The MA in Art and Research Collaboration is open to graduates from any discipline area whose current research focus has identified art thinking and practices as a significant component, and to those with an established track record of art practice/research.
+Applicants must demonstrate an informed engagement with art practice/research, and identify a potential area for further study by submitting either;

 All Project Proposals should include the following elements: